DanielFGray/bloggings/react-ssr.md

 })
 ```

-combined with the configuration from my [babel-webpack](./babel-webpack) guide (copied below for completeness), you should have a way to generate static files from your client code, and now a way to serve them over http.
+Combined with the configuration from my [babel-webpack](./babel-webpack) guide (copied below for completeness), you should have a way to generate static files from your client code, and now a way to serve them over http.

 ```javascript
 // webpack.config.js